A guide to the Aylesford primary phase.

 Director of Primary Education, Aylesford Academy.

-Our 'Artwork of the Week' has been produced by Charlotte Clark in Year 11.
-Congratulations on a stunning piece of work! https://t.co/wbKYn3hDWp
+This week our 'Artwork of the Week' has been produced by Felicity Nicholls in Year 10.
+Congratulations on a beautiful piece of work. https://t.co/K89a3QGh8Y

 Valuing the role of curiosity in developing knowledge and understanding.